oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

 :Index fields: *None*

 You can use these rules to change some values of some properties when a job is submitted.
+So each admission rule is executed in the order of the id field and it can set several variables.
+If one of them exits then the others will not be evaluated and oarsub_ returns an error.

 Some examples are better than a long description :

  - Specify the default value for queue parameter
    ::